We exist to transform communities by developing collaborative organizations that empower children and families to flourish.

 Why we Care

-“Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”
-James 1:27
+“Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction…” James 1:27

 Despite these truths, tens of millions of orphaned and vulnerable children live all around us in our world today.
-And most of these children are not loved well, let alone with excellence and best practices, as God loves them.
+And most of these children are not loved well, let alone with best practices and excellence driven care.
 That is why we do what we do.
-That is why we inspire and equip others to love these children with utmost excellence.
+That is why we work to transform communities by developing collaborative organizations that empower children and families to flourish.